UKHackspaceFoundation/foundation/telegramNotes.md

 * Open source software every Hackspace should have
  * GIMP
  * Inkscape
+* Hackspaces shouldn't be afraid of adopting non open source software, and where possible should have an 'escape vector'.
+ * For example CNC design software is typically not open source, but is free for non profits and currently open source software isn't great

 ##Engagement Community Activities
 * 'Destruct-a-Day' inspired encouraging children and others to get involved and take things apart.